Euro zone bonds firm as low inflation spurs ECB easing bets

 FED MOVE

-The euro zone data outweighed the impact of the statement the Fed gave on Wednesday at the end of its two-day meeting and surprisingly strong data on U.S. Midwest business activity on Thursday which reduced some pessimism that fourth quarter growth in the world's biggest economy would be sub-par.
+The euro zone data outweighed the impact of the statement the Fed gave on Wednesday at the end of its two-day meeting.

-The Fed kept its $85 billion-a-month asset purchase plan intact, acknowledging the negative impact that a recent stand-off over the U.S. budget would have on the economy and the fact that a recovery in the housing market had slowed.
+The U.S. central bank kept its $85 billion-a-month asset purchase plan intact, acknowledging the negative impact that a recent standoff over the U.S. budget would have on the economy and the fact that a recovery in the housing market had slowed.

 But it removed a reference to tighter financial conditions from its statement, suggesting greater comfort with the current level of market rates.